DKISTDC/dkist/docs/examples/downloading_files_r0.md

 ```

 Let's find a dataset with the highest average value of r0 (this is bad?).
-First we'll search for all unembargoed VISP data, as embargoed data is no use to us for this exercise.
+First we'll search for all unembargoed VISP data.

 ```{code-cell} python
 res = Fido.search(a.Instrument("VISP"), a.dkist.Embargoed(False))